 - From the Orly Airport (ORY), you can take the train T7 and go sixteen stops to the station Villejuif – Louis Aragon.
 From here you can change the metro – pink line No. 4, from the station of the same name to the station Pont Marie (12 stops).
 This way takes about 60 minutes.
 Taxi takes about 40 minutes (in this case it is a better solution).

 Where to eat in Le Marais district?

 1) If you want to save your money or want to eat something small, there is an excellent baguettes buffet Miznon where you can find yummy products at a reasonable price.

-2) Another excellent option is this cozy bistro Le Chanard.
-However, you have to know they accept cash only!
+2) Another nice option is this cozy bistro Le Chanard.
+But you have to know they accept cash only!

 3) Do you want to try something original from the French cuisine?
-Go to the Restaurant L'Ange 20, another hidden gem with for your sweet tooth!
+Go to the Restaurant L’Ange 20, another hidden gem with for your sour tongue!